Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

  On most prints, there is a visible seam that appears on a model from when your printers' nozzle pauses to change layers in the z direction.
 Z seam alignment allows you to place where each new layer in the z direction starts, effecting where the seam will be.
 There are 3 options to choose from; shortest, back, random.

  * Shortest will use the z seam wherever the last layer left off and will start the new one right away, producing a shorter print time, but a visible seam.
- * Back will simply put all layer changes at the back of the model, so make sure to rotate the model towards the back of the build plate where you dont want the seam to show up.
+ * Back will simply put all layer changes at the back of the model, so make sure to rotate the model towards the back of the build plate where you don't want the seam to show up.
  * Random will choose a different spot to put the seam, which will eliminate visibility, but increase print time.

-**Infill**
+Infill
+^^^^^^^^^^

 1. Infill density

  The infill density determines how dense your print will be by filling in your print with plastic by a certain percentage.
 100% infill density means your print will be totally and completely filled in with plastic, while 0% infill density means your print will only print the perimeters with no plastic filling in the middle, making it hollow.
 More infill produces a sturdier print, but takes more time, whereas less infill produces a weaker print, and takes less time to print.
-An average infill density is around 20% for visual models, whereas higher infil density parts are used more for structural or mechanical use models.
+An average infill density is around 20% for visual models, whereas higher infill density parts are used more for structural or mechanical use models.

 .. image:: images/infill-density.png
    :alt: Infill Density Comparison